dylanlrrb/Please-Contain-Yourself/6-Docker_Compose_For_Multi-Container_Apps/README.md

 - [ ] Revel in all the disk space you reclaimed.

 That's it!
 I hope you enjoyed learning about Docker Compose!
-After typing out every command to get your apps running in the previous Modules, it is easy to appreciate all that Compose does for you.
+After typing out every command to get your apps running in the previous Modules, it's easy to appreciate all that Compose does for you.
 It saves a ton of time and brainpower that you could otherwise be using so solve bigger challenges... like how to scale your app!
-Luckily for you, thats the topic of our next Module -> [Module 7 - Docker Swarm for Scaling](https://github.com/dylanlrrb/Please-Contain-Yourself/tree/master/7-Docker_Swarm_For_Scaling)
+Luckily for you, that's the topic of our next Module -> [Module 7 - Docker Swarm for Scaling](https://github.com/dylanlrrb/Please-Contain-Yourself/tree/master/7-Docker_Swarm_For_Scaling)

 ---